gitlabhq/gitlabhq/doc/administration/repository_checks.md

 ## Periodic checks

-When enabled, GitLab periodically runs a repository check on all project repositories and wiki repositories in order to detect data corruption problems.
+When enabled, GitLab periodically runs a repository check on all project repositories and wiki repositories in order to detect data corruption.
 A project will be checked no more than once per month.
 If any projects fail their repository checks all GitLab administrators will receive an email notification of the situation.
-This notification is sent out once a week on Sunday, by default.
+This notification is sent out once a week, by default, midnight at the start of Sunday.

 ## Disabling periodic checks